-In this situation, by the Zhonya's Hourglass first and than skip the Abyssal Scepter.
+In this situation, by the Zhonya's Hourglass first and than skip the Abyssal Mask.
 Replace it by the Rylai's Crystal Scepter.
 The HP boost from the Rylai will be reinforced by the armor from you Hourglass.
 This will give you enough defense.
 The Rylai boost your AP, so your damage output won't suffer from that choice, compared to one who would go for a pure defensive item like the Frozen Heart.
 After that, walk on to the Rabadon's Deathcap.
 Also, take the Ninja Tabi instead of the Mercury's Treads.

 3- The enemy team is made mostly or only of AP damage dealers.

-In this case, skip the Zhonya's Hourglass and get the Abyssal Scepter.
+In this case, skip the Zhonya's Hourglass and get the Abyssal Mask.
 After this item, buy the Lich Bane since it offer everything you would benefit to have a Deadly and Resilient Diana.
 The Lich Bane will improve even more your Magic resistence, it will boost your AP and also make your melee attack dealier.
 This scenario is the best given the main concept of this Build.
 Once you got the Lich Bane, continue your walk to greatness with the Rabandon's deathcap and complete the whole build with the Rylai's Crystal Scepter.

 If the game last long enough that you can afford the whole build, sell the Haunting Guise for the Giant's Belt and buy the Rylai's Crystal Scepter.
 If you are in the situation #2 or #3, than replace the Haunting Guise by another item that would fit the circumstances.
 The Void Staff would be a safe bet.